dvinubius/meta-multisig-typescript/README.md

 Storing metatransactions was the primary reason to use a backend, but since Moralis can easily index contract events, it's convenient to use for queries and it reduces the number of RPC requests.

 The Moralis integration is **optimized to scale**:
-When user logs in with account X, the query for "My Safes" runs on the backend via cloud code, returning the safes where X is currently a co-owner.
+When user logs in with account X, the query for "My Vaults" runs on the backend via cloud code, returning the vaults where X is currently a co-owner.
-- This includes safes that initially did not have X as a co-owner, but added X later.
+- This includes vaults that initially did not have X as a co-owner, but added X later.
-- This excludes safes where X initially was a co-owner, but then was excluded.
+- This excludes vaults where X initially was a co-owner, but then was excluded.

 **⚠️ Frontend consistency**.
 The frontend displays on-chain data correctly only as long as contract interactions go through this frontend.
 This should be fine for our use case.